RAHUL-ROSHAN-G/ONLINE-FOOD-DELIVERY-SYSTEM-JAVA/README.md

 ## SYNOPSIS AND DESCRIPTION

-A simple Library management Project in java using basic programming constructs.
+A simple online food delivery system Project in java using basic programming constructs.

 This is the project on “An Online Food Delivery System” , where it includes the same features of Swiggy / Zomato client app.
 This app is built using ```Java Swing``` , a popular Java GUI framework in collaboration with ```Apache Netbeans``` to provide the suitable environment to work with Java files, GUI and XML files.
 In this project XML files are used as the database for the project, where all the food , restaurant and customer details are stored and retrieved.
 Also, takes into consideration of insertion of customer details too.